 The link between Europe and Asia has intensified in recent years as trade, investment and export of natural resources from Asia to Europe has grown considerably.
 Bilateral partnerships and agreements between single states as well as multilateral forums such as the ASEM (Asian Europe Meeting) show the close political and economic interconnectedness between the two continents.
 The shifts in global power relations and the rise of China and India as global players and their economic and financial clout have aided this process.

 However, this process has not led to furthering the well being of people or the state of environment.
 On the contrary, European and Asian member states follow social, financial and economic policies that are key drivers of the ongoing economic crisis and neoliberal globalisation – despite the lack of benefit for millions of people.
 Growth rates, especially in Asia, are sustained by the exploitation of surplus labour.
 In each region rising inequality has been the result of particular financial structures and political arrangements.
 Trade agreements, the growth of the mining sector, the surge in right wing policies, a rise of undemocratic rule and shrinking spaces for civil society, as well as responses to migration indicate more than ever that Asia and Europe share some key challenges.

 Its biannual forums, the Asia Europe People’s Forum, occur parallel to the ASEM (Asia Europe Meeting) and have successfully been held for nearly 20 years.
-AEPF12 will take place in Brussels, 2018.
+AEPF12 took place in Brussels, 2018.